gvwilson/thirdbit/src/fiction/in-heck/index.md

 "That's two!"
 Gumption whooped.

 But even as he spoke,
-Dockety came racing back up the road on its single wheel.
-"Alarm!
-Alarm!" it blared.
-"Marauders approach!
-We shall soon be under further attack!"

-"Knew it,"
-Meribeth growled,
-hefting her little cannon.
-"They always—"
+Bee Six Vee blared,
+"Marauders!
+Marauders!"

+Maddy swore under her breath.
+"What?" she demanded as her sister and Gumption stared at her.
-She stopped mid-sentence and sniffed the air.
+Then she stopped and sniffed the air.
-"Makers' names,"
+"Makers' names.
-she cursed.
-"If it ain't one thing it's another."
+If it isn't one thing it's another."

 The acrid tang of smoke tickled Gumption's nose.
 The crashed bots had set the dry brush alight.